Autonomous-Finance/aos-packages/packages/subscribable/README.md

    2. there is a **subscription payment** associated with the client

 ### Whitelisting
-The current implementation includes a function `pkg.handleRegisterWhitelistedSubscriber()`, but it is not exposed in a handler.
+The current implementation includes a function `pkg.handleRegisterWhitelistedSubscriber(msg)`, but it is not exposed in a handler.
 You can do so if you need to

 ### Payments
 Susbcriptions can be paid for by anyone, the reference being the **process id** of the subscriber (client).